 Are providers required to submit the full SSN on the cover sheet?

 Yes.
-The provider is required to report full SSN, unless it is unknown.
-Social security is an important variable used to identify individuals.
-It is used to clean data (such as to identify duplicate forms received), to count repeated Baker Act examinations (by counting the number of times each social security number appears in the data) and to link data to other data sources.
+The provider is required to report full social security numbers (SSNs), unless the SSN is unknown.
+SSN is an important variable used to identify individuals.
+It is used to clean data (such as to identify duplicate forms received), to count repeated Baker Act examinations (by counting the number of times each social security number appears in the data) and to link Baker Act data to other data sources.